stylelint/vscode-stylelint/README.md

 This extension contributes the following commands to the Command palette.

-- `Fix all auto-fixable problems`: applies stylelint auto-fix resolutions to all fixable problems.
+- `Fix all auto-fixable problems`: applies stylelint resolutions to all automatically fixable problems.